FinalVossler/Root-Front-Host/README.md

 - Add an additional backend verification for the shipping method for each product based on its available shipping methods
 - Add the nothing to show in the orders' page when the user has no orders

+- Write an integration test for copying an entity
 - Write an integration test for the getUserOrders endpoint
 - Write a get user sales integration test
 - Write an integration test for the getOrderAssociatedEntities endpoint